ErikRice/Real-Time-Bus-Tracker/README.md

 In the future I hope to add some additional features to the project such as:
 - a stop button to stop the program from grabbing new coordinates
 - a hud or pop-up that displays the time of each stop
+- multiple buses to represent all the buses on the route

 MIT License